wenwkich/react-posts/README.md

 # How to run it

+First, use `npm install` to install the package.

-Use `npm start` to run the project.
+Then, use `npm start` to run the project.